 All of the assets are located within the Golden Triangle.
 The portfolio primarily comprises office and hybrid (office and laboratory) space.
-The split of assets by location and type, based on their valuation, as well as by life science occupier at 31 December 2022 is shown below.
+The charts on the next page show the split of assets by location and type, based on their valuation, as well as by life science occupier at 31 December 2022.